• Recipe Index

 What type of Marsala wine should I use?

-This will contradict what most chefs will tell you, so you’re going to have to trust me on this one.
-Believe me, it will make a big difference in the flavor of the dish and it will not make the sauce sweet, it’s just how they differentiate between the two varieties.
+This will contradict what most chefs will tell you, so you’ll have to trust me on this one.
+Believe me, it will make a significant difference in the flavor of the dish, and it won’t make the sauce sweet; it’s just how they differentiate between the two varieties.

 Dry Marsala, in theory, should be more flavorful.
-But either I haven’t found a good dry marsala or it just doesn’t work as well as advertised in my dishes.
+But either I haven’t found a good dry marsala, or it just doesn’t work as well as advertised in my dishes.

 6 images showing the steps in making a stuffed pork tenderloin

-• In a large bowl, mix together the bread cubes, sausage, spinach, mozzarella, egg and chicken stock.
+• In a large bowl, mix together the bread cubes, sausage, spinach, mozzarella, egg, and chicken stock.

-How do I Stuff a Pork Tenderloin?
+How to Stuff a Pork Tenderloin

 four images showing how to stuff a pork tenderloin

-• With a sharp knife split the pork tenderloin, long ways from end to end.
+• With a sharp knife, split the pork tenderloin longways from end to end.

-• Coat the pork tenderloins with bread crumbs
+• Coat the pork tenderloins with bread crumbs.

 small baking sheet with hot oil and seared pork

-• Carefully remove the sheet pan from the oven, and very carefully place the tenderloin in the hot oil to sear it slightly, gently rolling to allow all the sides to briefly sear. *Alternatively, this can be done in a large saute pan on the stove and then placed on the sheet pan
+• Carefully remove the sheet pan from the oven and place the tenderloin in the hot oil to sear it slightly, gently rolling it to allow all sides to sear briefly.

-• Place the pan with tenderloins back into the oven and bake for 25 minutes
+• Place the pan with tenderloins back into the oven and bake for 25 minutes.

-How do I make a mushroom marsala sauce?
+How to make a mushroom marsala sauce

 four images showing how to make a mushroom marsala sauce